grydo/Inverter-sacolar5000-In-esphome/README.md

-# Inverter-sacolar5000-In-esphome
+# Inverter sacolar5000 In esphome
-ESPHome component to monitor a inverter sacolar5000 (clone growatt) via UART-TTL
+ESPHome component to monitor a inverter sacolar5000 (clone growatt) via UART-TTL, reading inverter sacolar5000 data into Home Assistant via the modbus using a TTL to RS485 module and a ESP32.
+This setup completely eliminates the need to collect data via the cloud.
+Also, it is possible to increase the update frequency of the data.
+My sensors are updating every 15 sec.